Battle of Ong Thanh: Shenandoah II

-At around 6:00 pm, the rain began to fall and the VC started attacking the 1/18th Infantry's position from different directions, but Cavazos' men were able to hold their ground, with the support of artillery and mortar fire.
-By 12:00 am the fight was over, and U.S. casualties were 5 killed and 4 wounded.
-Three weeks later, a captured VC soldier from the 2nd Battalion, 271st Regiment, revealed that his unit lost 59 soldiers killed and 56 wounded in battle with Cavazos' battalion.
-On 8 October, Hay pulled 1/2nd Infantry back to Phuoc Vinh to act as the division's reaction force.
-Lieutenant Colonel Terry D. Allen—commander of the 2/28th Infantry—was then ordered to depart from Lai Khê with three of his rifle companies (A, B and D) and air-lifted into a site about 21 km northwest of Chon Thanh village, and 3 km north-west of 1/18th Infantry.
+At around 18:00 rain began to fall and the VC started attacking the 1/18th Infantry's position from different directions.
+Cavazos' men were able to hold their ground with the support of artillery and mortar fire.
+By midnight the fight was over, and U.S. casualties were five killed and four wounded.
+Three weeks later, a captured VC soldier from the 2nd Battalion, 271st Regiment revealed that his unit lost 59 soldiers killed and 56 wounded in battle with Cavazos' battalion.
+On 8 October Hay pulled 1/2nd Infantry back to Phuoc Vinh to serve as the division's reaction force.
+Lieutenant colonel Terry D. Allen—commander of the 2/28th Infantry—was ordered to depart from Lai Khê with three of his rifle companies (A, B and D) and air-lifted into a site about 21 km northwest of Chon Thanh village and 3 km north-west of 1/18th Infantry.
 Company C was detached from Allen's 2/28th Infantry to protect the supporting 15th Field Artillery Regiment.

-Two days later, 1/2nd Infantry was deployed into new blocking positions, as VC units were believed to be moving toward the Michelin Rubber Plantation.
-On October 11, two companies of 1/18th Infantry went on a northward probe, and they were immediately attacked by the VC.
+Two days later, 1/2nd Infantry was deployed into new blocking positions as VC units were believed to be moving toward the Michelin Rubber Plantation.
+On 11 October two companies of 1/18th Infantry went on a northward probe and were immediately attacked by the VC.
 While under heavy fire, Cavazos ordered the lead company to pull back behind a perimeter formed by the second company.
-As the lead company fell back, artillery and air support were called in to pummel the VC's attacking formation.
-When the battle was over, 21 VC were found dead, whereas U.S. casualties for the day were one killed and four wounded.
-Shortly afterwards, 1/18th Infantry pulled back to Phuoc Vinh for rest and refitting.
-By mid-October, Hay believed the VC 271st Regiment had suffered a major defeat and was ready to withdraw from the Long Nguyen Secret Zone, so he was ready to terminate Shenandoah II, however increased VC activity near the Ong Thanh Stream, where the 1st Brigade made most of its contacts, had indicated otherwise.
+As the lead company fell back, artillery and air support were called in to pummel the VC attacking formation.
+When the battle was over, 21 VC were found dead, while U.S. casualties for the day were one killed and four wounded.
+Shortly afterward 1/18th Infantry pulled back to Phuoc Vinh for rest and refitting.
+By mid-October Hay believed the VC 271st Regiment had suffered a major defeat and was ready to withdraw from the Long Nguyen Secret Zone, so he was ready to terminate Shenandoah II.
+Increased VC activity near the Ong Thanh Stream, where the 1st Brigade made most of its contacts, seemed to indicate otherwise.